It’s time for steady decision-making and lots of repetition

 Communicating with your customers

 The best of these customer-centric messages also explains how companies are treating their own employees.
-Outdoor gear retailer Patagonia, for example, it was closing all stores plus online orders for two weeks.
+Outdoor gear retailer Patagonia, for example, announced it was closing all stores plus online orders for two weeks.
 The CEO Rose Marcario’s note included this: “All Patagonia employees will receive their regular pay during the closure.”
 As a customer, that mention makes me less impatient about the shutdown — and more likely to support them in the future.
 As you communicate with customers, it’s also a good idea to remind them that your decisions may have to change in the coming days, about everything from product availability to open hours to your supply chain and support response.

 Crises do tend to reveal shortcomings in systems, and, despite your best efforts, there may be some ill-conceived decisions and messages.
 As the days unfold, though, leaders have the opportunity to model some of our best traits: resilience, creativity, and service.